-- Exhibits an understanding of how Catholic theology informs the Christian vocation in the world to serve the common good, defend the dignity and transcendence of the human person, and apply principles of moral living.
+- Exhibit an understanding of how Catholic theology informs the Christian vocation in the world to serve the common good, defend the dignity and transcendence of the human person, and apply principles of moral living.

-- Exhibits a capacity to explain and apply the relationship between faith and reason within upper-level courses and to explain the role of philosophy in the study of theology.
+- Exhibit a capacity to explain and utilize philosophy in the study of theology.

-- Integrates knowledge of Church history and the basic teachings of Catholic theology to evaluate and respond with clarity to contemporary challenges.
+- Integrate knowledge of Church history and the teachings of Catholic theology, including through Church documents, to evaluate and clearly respond to contemporary challenges.

 The requirements reflect an ongoing commitment to academic excellence, the unity of all truth, and the integration of faith and reason.
 Grounded in the Western intellectual tradition and Ex corde ecclesiae, the curriculum introduces students to the fundamental knowledge, authors, and diverse learning experiences needed to become well-educated Catholics and beacons of light and truth in a rich, diverse global society.